 Create category sublevel

-To create category sublevels, open the administration console, select “Categories” (1), choose a category in the category list and click on “Define values” (2).
+To create category sublevels, open the library administration interface, select “Categories” (1), choose a category in the category list and click on “Define values” (2).

 Opening the category configuration page